Empath: In popular culture

+Online, self-describing empaths are sometimes mocked for using the moniker.
+Shane Dawson was mocked for using the term to describe himself after a poorly-received apology YouTube video in 2018.

-Paranormal Empaths have featured in various works of fiction, such as the Marvel Comics character Empath Forest Whitaker's character Dan Smithson in Species (film) (1995) and the Star Trek: The Next Generation character Deanna Troi.
-The concept is further explored in Star Trek: The Original Series, Season 3, Episode 12, titled The Empath.
+Empaths have also featured in various works of fiction, such as the Marvel Comics character Empath Forest Whitaker's character Dan Smithson in Species (film) (1995) and the Star Trek: The Next Generation character Deanna Troi.
+The concept is further explored in Star Trek: The Original Series, Season 3, Episode 12, titled "The Empath".